-When to Introduce a Bottle to a Breastfed Baby
+Should You Introduce a Bottle to a Breastfed Baby?

 There seem to be so many variables that it’s a little daunting, despite since having found information which suggests that so long as latch is established, it should definitely be possible to introduce a bottle without risking a premature end to breastfeeding.
 However, having spoken to local breastfeeding peer supporter, Gemma Cash, it transpires that it’s not quite that straightforward – of course nothing ever is where babies are concerned…

 I asked Gemma to kindly explain the intricacies of successful combined feeding, and when to introduce a bottle to a breastfed baby, without compromising breastfeeding.
 Over to Gemma…